-As described elsewhere in this Amendment No. 1, we have identified a material weakness in our internal control over financial reporting related to the accounting for a significant and unusual transaction related to the warrants we issued in connection with our initial public offering in March 2020.
-As a result of this material weakness, our management has concluded that our internal control over financial reporting was not effective as of December 31, 2020.
-This material weakness resulted in a material misstatement of our derivative warrant liabilities, change in fair value of derivative warrant liabilities, Class A ordinary shares subject to possible redemption, accumulated deficit and related financial disclosures for the Affected Periods.
-For a discussion of management's consideration of the material weakness identified related to our accounting for a significant and unusual transaction related to the warrants we issued in connection with the July 2020 initial public offering, see "Note 2-Restatement of Previously Issued Financial Statements" to the accompanying financial statements, as well as "Part II, Item 9A.
+As described in the 2020 Form 10-K/A No. 1, we identified a material weakness in our internal control over financial reporting related to the accounting for a significant and unusual transaction related to the warrants we issued in connection with our initial public offering in March 2020.
+As a result of this material weakness, our management concluded that our internal control over financial reporting was not effective as of December 31, 2020.
+This material weakness resulted in a material misstatement of our derivative warrant liabilities, change in fair value of derivative warrant liabilities, Class A common stock subject to possible redemption, accumulated deficit and related financial disclosures for the Affected Periods Amendment No. 1.
+For a discussion of management's consideration of the material weakness identified related to our accounting for a significant and unusual transaction related to the warrants we issued in connection with the July 2020 initial public offering, see "Note 2-Restatement of Previously Issued Financial Statements" to the 2020 Form 10-K/A No. 1, as well as "Part II, Item 9A.
 Controls and Procedures included in this Annual Report."